 - Purchase a MERV-13 or higher rated air filter for your home furnace.
 (Warning – this upgrade may damage your HVAC system unless you check with a professional to be sure that your HVAC system can handle it.)

 - Monitor your outside air with the apps and informational websites noted below.
 Avoid outdoor exercise during high pollution hours/days.
 In Pittsburgh, I often see high pollution levels during inversion events at night and in the early morning.

 - Purchase one or more of the air sensors mentioned below.
 Use them to learn about your local air quality and decide for yourself when to open your windows and/or exercise outside.

-- Purchase a P100 respirator and use it around the house and yard during dusty activities and also while biking.
+- Purchase a P100 respirator and use it around the house and yard during dusty activities and also while biking in polluted areas/times.

 - Awair Air Monitor – One of my favorite sensors for measuring volatile organic compounds.
 I keep one in front of my house and check it from my iPhone.
 (Full disclosure – the link included is a referral link.
 I get a few dollars if you buy one using the link.)
 My experience indicates that the original Awair device in the wooden box (not the cheaper Glow version) responds better to the types of air pollution that correlate with foul smelling days in Pittsburgh.

 - Dylos Air Monitor – Another favorite sensor of mine that focuses on ultra-fine particles in the 0.5 nanometer range.
 This sensor unfortunately does not connect with smartphones.

 - SmellPGH App – My favorite air quality app.
 Ever. (highlighted in detail above)

 - Air Bubbles – A great app for checking basic air quality sensor data.